MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 ## Short comings

-While it is true in almost all cases, that an Internet Gateway (IGW) is a prerequisite to expose an asset to the Internet, there are exceptions:
+While it is true in almost all cases, that an Internet Gateway (IGW) is a prerequisite to expose an asset to the Internet, there is one exception I am aware of.

-- `eks:CreateCluster` creates an Internet-facing assets in _another_ AWS account, one that you do not own.
+`eks:CreateCluster` creates a public Kubernetes API endpoint in _another_ AWS account, one that you do not own.

-- Future IAM Actions similar to the above
+Although the API requires an authorized token to perform sensitive actions, it can still be hit by the Internet and does not need an IGW.

+I do not know of any other API calls like this.

+It is likely I missed some, let me know via email and I'll update this.

 For global accelerator, you still need a [symbolic IGW in the VPC](https://aws.amazon.com/blogs/networking-and-content-delivery/accessing-private-application-load-balancers-and-instances-through-aws-global-accelerator/), so I did not include it here.

-It is likely I missed some, let me know via email and I'll update this.

 To be clear, I am not talking about messing up an IAM trust policy or a [resource-based policy](https://matthewdf10.medium.com/aws-accounts-as-security-boundaries-97-ways-data-can-be-shared-across-accounts-b933ce9c837e) -- only what could show up from doing traditional network scanning / searching Shodan.